 Your resume is one of your first opportunities to market yourself to employers.
 Get involved on campus and in your community by becoming a member of the SESS, volunteering, attending conferences and participating in a variety of activities.
-This will help you build transferable skills that you can market on your resume and help set you apart from other students who are applying for the same jobs as you are.
+This will help you build transferable skills that you can market on your resume and set you apart from other students who are applying for the same jobs as you are.
 Remember, employers hire from multiple universities, so you want your resume to stand out!
 Consider attending a ResumeTalk session at the SECC to have someone look over your resume and cover letter.

 - Engineering Professional Internship Program

 Do you have limited work experience?
-Participate in the Engineering Professional Internship Program (EPIP) to gain 8, 12 or 16 months of professional engineering work experience.
-EPIP is a great way to get work experience in the engineering industry, earn a competitive salary, build your resume and gain credit hours towards your P.Eng designation.
-Students may apply between their third and fourth year of study.
-Check the College of Engineering website for details on EPIP and important deadlines.
+Participate in the Engineering Professional Internship Program to gain 8, 12 or 16 months of professional engineering work experience.
+Taking on an internship is a great way to get work experience in the engineering industry, earn a competitive salary, build your resume and gain credit hours towards your P.Eng designation.
+Students may apply in Term 2 of their second year.
+Check out the internship website for details and important dates.

 How can I join the SESS Executive or become a commissioner?